mukhtarulll/archaeological-database/README.en.md

 This group project designs and implements a normalized relational database (MySQL) to manage archaeological research data, including expeditions, artifact discoveries, site locations, and laboratory results.
 An interactive dashboard built with Budibase provides real-time visualization of research activities and artifact analysis.

+**Disclaimer: Dashboard documentation wasn't the final product, I only use the prior documentation and/or that left from this project**

 ---

 ## Quick Summary